-Complementary medicine: A diverse group of treatments, techniques, and products that are used in addition to conventional treatments (also called integrative medicine).
-Learn more about complementary and alternative medicine .
+Complementary medicine.
+A diverse group of treatments, techniques, and products that are used in addition to standard cancer treatments.
+Learn more about types of complementary therapies .

-Hormone therapy: Treatment that removes, blocks, or adds hormones to kill or slow the growth of cancer cells (also called hormonal therapy or endocrine therapy)
+Hormone therapy: Treatment that removes, blocks, or adds hormones to destroy or slow the growth of cancer cells.
+It is also called hormonal therapy or endocrine therapy.

-Immunotherapy: Treatment that is designed to boost the body's natural defenses to fight the cancer (also called biologic therapy).
-It uses materials either made by the body or in a laboratory to bolster, target, or restore immune system function.
+Immunotherapy: A type of cancer treatment designed to boost the body's natural defenses to fight the cancer.
+It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
+It may also be called biologic therapy.
 Learn more about immunotherapy .

 Neoadjuvant therapy: Treatment given before the main treatment.
 It may include chemotherapy, radiation therapy, or hormone therapy given before surgery to shrink a tumor so that it is easier to remove.

-Palliative care: Palliative care is any form of treatment that concentrates on reducing a patient’s symptoms or treatment side effects, improving quality of life, and supporting patients and their families (also called supportive care).
+Palliative care: Palliative care is any form of treatment that concentrates on reducing a patient’s symptoms or treatment side effects, improving quality of life, and supporting patients and their families.
+It may also be called supportive care.
 Learn more about palliative care .

 Protocol: A formal, written action plan for how a clinical trial will be carried out.
 It states the goals and timeline of the study, who is eligible to participate, what treatments and tests will be given and how often, and what information will be gathered.

-Radiation therapy: The use of high-energy x-rays or other particles to kill cancer cells (also called radiotherapy).
+Radiation therapy: The use of high-energy x-rays or other particles to destroy cancer cells.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants near the cancer cells, it is called internal radiation therapy or brachytherapy.
 Learn more about radiation therapy .

-Regimen: A treatment plan that includes which treatments and procedures will be done, medications and their doses, the schedule of treatments, and how long the treatment will last
+Regimen: A treatment plan that includes expected treatments and procedures, medications and their doses, the schedule of treatments, and how long the treatment will last.

-Standard of care: Care that experts agree or guidelines show is the most appropriate and/or effective for a specific disease
+Standard of care: Care that experts agree or guidelines show is the most appropriate and/or effective for a specific type and stage of cancer.